 This subject is so relevant.
-This week on news24.com, it was report that hundreds of thousands of South Africans, most without knowing, have had their personal information leaked in what would be the biggest POPI breach.
-The week prior, one of my own staff was scammed of a month’s salary through an e-mail scam.
-I have had a friend’s father lose thousands of Rands on cybercrime.
-Once, at a presentation I did, someone who attended wrote back to me post event, and told me they had worked out my google adwords log in information by monitoring me during the presentation which was on PPC….
-Someone called the White rabbit.
+This week on News24.com it was reported that hundreds of thousands of South Africans, most without knowing, had their personal information leaked in what is the biggest POPI breach.
+The week prior, one of my own staff members was done out of a month’s salary through an email scam.
+I have had a friend’s father lose thousands of rands on cybercrime.
+Once, at a presentation I did, someone who attended wrote to me afterwards, informing me that they had worked out my Google Adwords log-in information by monitoring me during the presentation, which was about PPC.
+It was someone called the White Rabbit.

-What is it about this type of crime that people can’t seem to fathom?
-I encourage everyone to share this article with their colleagues and friends and family because there is a difference between being a victim of a crime, and being a sitting duck naive to the threat.
+What is it about this sort of crime that people can’t seem to fathom?
+I encourage everyone to share this article with their colleagues, friends and family, because there is a difference between being a victim of a crime and being a sitting duck, naive to the threat.

-Let me try and get everyone reading this article up to speed on the status of Cyber Crime and give a general overview on what it’s all about.
-In a nutshell, the Cyber Crime is defined as theft through a computer or electronic device.
-The Types of crimes are:
+Let me get you up to speed on the status of cybercrime and give a general overview of what it’s all about.
+In a nutshell, cybercrime is defined as theft through a computer or electronic device.

-Either way, the victim suffers financially, or wastes their time, or has to replace equipment, and in some case needs to try and recover from reputational damage
+Either way, the victim suffers financially, loses time, has to replace equipment or, in some cases, has to try and recover from reputational damage.

-Some terms you might want to hear and try to remember:
+Some terms you might want to hear and remember:

-Type of attack where the perpetrator takes control of your device or information.
-Demanding money in exchange for its release.
+This type of attack is when the perpetrator takes control of your device or information and demands money for its release.

-Implanted malicious code on; these attacks take advantage of browser vulnerabilities: automatically download malicious code and/or viruses, resulting in a compromised site (or even your browser), pop-ups, and such things.
+This type of attack implants malicious code.
+These attacks take advantage of browser vulnerabilities and automatically download malicious code and/or viruses, which results in a compromised site or even browser; pop-ups and such.

-Malicious advertisement that attackers use to advertise on the internet, with the intent of infecting the viewer of that advertisement with malware.
+This type of attack is when attackers use malicious advertisement on the Internet with the intent of infecting the viewer with malware.

 Perpetrators install malware on your device via different methods and then have access to everything you do on your device, essentially monitoring your every movement.

-Perpetrators set-up a fake Wi-Fi hotspot with the same name as the one you use once you connect they can monitor what you are doing online and if needs be gain access to your login information.
+Perpetrators set-up a fake Wi-Fi hotspot with the same name as the one you use and once you connect, they can monitor what you are doing online.
+If need be, they can gain access to your login information.

-Perpetrators develop apps that users unwittingly download and use and while doing so have their sensitive information such as passwords, PINs stolen.
+Perpetrators develop apps that users unwittingly download and while using the app, have sensitive information, such as passwords and pin codes, stolen.

-Through phishing or compromised third-party apps, perpetrators use your phone, send premium rate SMS’s without your knowledge, thus draining you of credit.
+Through phishing or compromised third-party apps, perpetrators use your phone to send premium rate SMS’s without your knowledge, thus draining you of credit.
 Very nasty.